AbsaOSS/spark-metadata-tool/README.md

 > **NOTE**
 >
-> Metadata are aligned to the `--max-micro-batch-number,` so if the `—compaction-number` is higher than
+> Metadata are aligned to the `--max-micro-batch-number,` so if the `--compaction-number` is higher than
 > the number of metadata files, it can produce empty, but still valid, metadata files.

 ## Usage